RosCollective/EFT-HCI/README.md

+# Field Geometry (EFT): An Ecological Field Theory
-# Ecological Field Theory of Hybrid Cognitive Intelligence (EFT–HCI)
+formerly Ecological Field Theory of Hybrid Cognitive Intelligence (EFT–HCI)

-Ecological Field Theory of Hybrid Cognitive Intelligence (EFT–HCI) is a formal theoretical framework that models interaction as a constrained dynamical field.
+Field Geometry (EFT) is a formal theoretical framework that models interaction as a constrained dynamical field.
 It describes human–system interaction in terms of geometry, stability, resonance, and collapse, and develops a unified mathematical structure spanning manifolds, tensor fields, operator dynamics, and spectral behavior.

 The framework does not assume that intelligence resides within a single system.
 Instead, it represents structure at the level of interaction under conditions of constraint and coherence.

 This work is intended for readers with backgrounds in artificial intelligence, cognitive science, complex systems, applied mathematics, or related fields.
 It assumes familiarity with formal modeling and does not provide introductory exposition, tutorials, or applied implementations.

-EFT–HCI is released as an open theoretical contribution.
+Field Geometry (EFT) is released as an open theoretical contribution.
 It is not a product specification, software framework, or applied methodology, but a foundational model designed to support independent analysis, critical evaluation, and further theoretical development.

 **Audience:** Researchers and practitioners in AI, cognitive science, complex systems, and applied mathematics who are comfortable working with formal theoretical systems.